dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   - It is a warning if a switch over a nullable type does not handle `null` either explicitly or via a default.

-It is an error if a class as a setter and a getter with the same basename where the return type of the setter is not a subtype of the argument type of the setter.
+It is an error if a class has a setter and a getter with the same basename where the return type of the getter is not a subtype of the argument type of the setter.
 Note that this error specifically requires subtyping and not assignability and hence makes no exception for `dynamic`.